ColinGeukes/DistributedSystems/src/README.md

 assembly
 ```

-Since this can take a while, we've included one such .jar at the root level
+Since this can take a while, we've included one such .jar in this folder.
-of this repository.

 You can run the .jar with:
 * `scala target/scala-2.12/GRuB_Scala-assembly-0.1.jar -Dconfig.file=application.conf -J-Xms256m -J-Xmx512`
 if you ran assembly yourself
-* `GRuB_Scala-assembly-0.1.jar -Dconfig.file=application.conf -J-Xms256m -J-Xmx512` to run the included .jar
+* `scala GRuB_Scala-assembly-0.1.jar -Dconfig.file=application.conf -J-Xms256m -J-Xmx512` to run the included .jar